zazapeta/create-react-app-redux-pilled/README.md

 - some `xxx.api.js` - where models are created/bound to api request/response - _no try catch there ! let error bubble up please_
 - some `xxx.container.jsx` smart (connected to redux) component - _handling business logic_
 - some `xxx.view.jsx` - dumb/stateless componants - _no logic there_
-- some `xxxForm` - componant using (redux-) forms - _group of .container + .view_
+- some `xxx.form` - componant using (redux-) forms - _group of .container + .view_
 - some `xxx.module.css` - css file used here (as a module)
-- some `xxx.selectors.js` - [**IMPORTANT**] They handle how to get data from the redux store - _must be pure functions, tested with a 100% coverage, composed with reselect, and for the sake, keep it simple (composition are the key here)_
+- some `xxx.selectors.js` - [**IMPORTANT**] They handle how to get data from the redux store - _must be pure functions, tested with a 100% coverage, composed with reselect, and for the sake, keep it simple (composition are the key here)_ - see official reselect doc
 - some `xxx.reducer.js` - [**IMPORTANT**] Redux reducer - see offcial redux doc
 - some `xxx.actions.js` - [**IMPORTANT**] Redux actions - see offcial redux doc
-- some `xxx.actions.js` - [**IMPORTANT**] Redux actions - see offcial redux doc
 - some `xxx.test.js` - [**IMPORTANT**] the test file associated to the pills
 - some `xxx.doc.md` - Used if the pills should be documented

-### Extra pills

-- api -- handle all the stuff about axios - endpoints ...
-- dataLoader -- fetch all the required data -- use it once, or to sync the store
-- schema -- is a generic connected componant to pass down the store and the dispatch function -- usefull into page componant

 # Workflow